 For over 100 years, innovation has been central to success at the Port of Seattle.
 The Port recognizes the entrepreneurial spirit of employees across the organization whose innovative ideas transform the way we work and serve our community.

-In line with the Port’s Long Range Plan and Century Agenda, the 2020 1st and 2nd Quarter Innovation Award winners procured a new source of renewable natural gas (RNG) that reduces our carbon footprint.
+In line with the Port’s Long Range Plan and Century Agenda, the 2020 Innovation Award winners procured a new source of renewable natural gas (RNG) that reduces our carbon footprint.
 About 70% of the SEA Airport’s carbon emissions (carbon footprint) from facilities it owns and operates are due to the natural gas used in its central boilers, which heats the entire airport terminal.
 Natural gas is also used to fuel the airport’s bus fleet that serves the Rental Car Facility and the North Employee Parking Lot.
-RNG is the only renewable natural fuel that can be used in the central boilers and for the bus fleets without replacing the two expensive systems entirely.
+RNG is the only low carbon renewable fuel that can be used in the central boilers and for the bus fleets without replacing the two expensive systems entirely.

-To accomplish the project, a whole new set of skills and abilities were required, from procurement methods to the legal nuances of contracting for RNG that ensures the supply gas and all the green attributes including carbon.
-The fuel needed was not available on the open market and could only be procured through individual contracts with specific project developers (e.g., landfill owners, wastewater treatment plants, or dairy farms).
-The team pushed for markets for renewable gas that do not rely on existing sources but new “additive” sources that can deliver carbon benefits at a small expense.
+To accomplish the project, a whole new set of skills and abilities were required, from procurement methods, to project pro forma analysis, to the legal nuances of contracting for RNG to ensure the transfer of green attributes including carbon reductions.
+While many companies have been contracting for a supply of renewable electricity from a wind or solar project for the last 30 years, doing the equivalent on the gas pipeline grid for a heating fuel is extremely rare, with less than ten such contracts existing in the U.S. As such, the RNG was not available on the open market and could only be procured through individual contracts with specific project developers (e.g., landfill owners, wastewater treatment plants, or agricultural/food waste digesters).

-After several years of working with developers, researchers, and contacts at the local, state, and national level, Port employees pivoted to a formal Request for Proposal (RfP) and advertised across the west coast and nationally.
-The RfP sent a clear signal to natural gas producers and providers that large organizations like the Port are willing to pay a premium for renewable fuel over fossil fuels to meet its carbon reduction goals.
-While purchasing carbon offsets would be less expensive, the Port determined to pursue a more ambitious and direct solution that would provide financial incentives needed to advance renewable fuel markets.
+After several years of working with developers, researchers, and contacts at the local, state, and national level, Port employees issued a formal Request for Proposal (RfP) for a long term RNG supply.
+The RfP sent a clear signal to renewable natural gas producers and providers that large organizations like the Port are willing to pay a premium for renewable fuel over fossil fuels to meet its carbon reduction goals.
+While purchasing carbon offsets would be less expensive, the Port found that a more ambitious and direct solution that would put new sources of renewable gas on the pipeline grid and provide financial incentives needed to advance renewable fuel markets.

 After years of learning from failures of new ideas, the final contract was signed in April 2020.
 This innovative approach to procuring RNGs has allowed us to meet our 15% reduction goal for 2020, and our 50% reduction goal for 2030 a full 10 years early.
 The team’s resiliency has displayed the desired Port culture of taking calculated risks, advancing economic development and sustainability, and constantly pursuing new ideas, persevering through frustrations and setbacks.
 Their effort to procure RNG is an inspiring example of Port team members collaborating and using their specific skills to develop an innovative, practical, and effective approach that benefits everyone in our region.